giellalt/lang-tau/tau.md

 The word forms in Upper Tanana language start from the lexeme roots of basic word classes, or optionally from prefixes:

+Nouns
+Nouns in the Upper Tanana language are things.

+Prefixes
+Prefixes in the Upper Tanana language are bound to beginning of other words.

+Pronouns
+Pronouns in the Upper Tanana language are references to things.

+Adjectives
+Adjectives in the Upper Tanana language describe things.

+Verbs
+Verbs in the Upper Tanana language are actions.

+Numerals
+Numerals in the Upper Tanana language are numbers.

+% komma% :,      Root ;
+% tjuohkkis% :%.
+Root ;
+% kolon% :%:     Root ;
+% sárggis% :%-   Root ;
+% násti% :%*     Root ;